-We has observed that this methodology can take a couple hours or up to two full weeks from the initial entry to executing the ransom demand.
+Datto has observed that this methodology can take a couple of hours or up to two full weeks from the initial entry to executing the ransom demand.

 Stopping a Ransom Before It’s Demanded

-In a recent case, the Datto support team was engaged with a large healthcare provider that was investigating a strange alert.
+In one case, the Datto support team was engaged with a large healthcare provider that was investigating a strange alert.
 Their antivirus and other detection tools missed everything, but their application control luckily stopped one of the ransomware stages from executing something from a temp folder (this turned out to be the ransomware encryptor that had been scheduled to kick-off early on a Sunday morning).
-We investigated these alerts and triaged the network for any other signs of compromise.
+Datto was used to investigate these alerts and triage the network for any other signs of compromise.
 Within the first hour of deployment, we found: